cstiago/delugerpg-cheats/README.md

 DelugeRPG is a 2D Pokémon-based fan-made browser game that consists on walking around maps, battling and capturing Pokémons.

-The cheats are userscripts (JavaScript programs used to modify web pages) and can be used through userscript managers, such as [Tampermonkey](https://www.tampermonkey.net/).
+The cheats are userscripts (JavaScript programs that modify web pages) and can be used through userscript managers, such as [Tampermonkey](https://www.tampermonkey.net/).

 ## Tampermonkey

 Userscript manager available as a browser extension.

-To get it running, it's at first necessary to complete a few steps:
+To get it running, it's first necessary to go through a few steps:

 1. Install Tampermonkey in your browser
 2. Open the extension panel